fasetto/dokku-deploy/README.md

 | `force-push` | false | Forces git push command with --force flag. | default: false |

 <br>

+Following example triggers when a pull request closed.
+But if PR is not merged, then `deploy` job won't run.

+:bulb: Read more about [Configuring a workflow](https://help.github.com/en/articles/configuring-a-workflow).

 ```yaml
 name: "Deploy to dokku"